Asia-Hewett/solar_v_emissions_project/logs/asia.md

 04:12 P.M.
 Fixing gitignore files.
 API keys were visible.
 04:29 P.M.
 Back on track
 04:33 P.M.
 After importing my first heatmap for 2018's population, I realized the data available for emissions did not include 2018
+05:05 P.M.
+Realizing a heatmap for population would also look silly because I only have capital cities lat/lng and mapping a single city wouldn't be good for documenting the metrics for my hypothesis.
+Back to the drawing board.
+Dinner break.